 All Christians are running in a spiritual race, but it is only those who endure to the end or finish well that will obtain the crown.

-Unlike other races where several athletes only compete for one prize, for there could only be one winner in the competition; the Christian race offers the opportunity for all involved to be winners.
+Unlike other races where several athletes only compete for one prize because there could only be one winner in the competition, the Christian race offers opportunity for all involved to be winners.